entropy-flux/Tannic/README.md

 ```
 cmake .. -DTANNIC_ENABLE_CUDA=OFF
 ```

+## License

+Tannic is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions to Tannic are welcome!
 If you'd like to report bugs, request features, or submit pull requests, please follow these guidelines:

 - Fork the repository and create a new branch for your feature or bugfix.

-- Include tests and documentation for new features or bug fixes.

 - Open a pull request describing your changes and their purpose.